ReviewMyContract.aiReview My Contract

 California

 Business and Professions Code Section 16600 broadly prohibits contractual restrictions on the right to engage in a lawful profession, trade, or business.
 Confidentiality clauses are enforceable when limited to specific trade secrets and confidential data, but provisions that restrict use of professional knowledge, skills, or general experience face significant enforceability challenges.
-California courts have applied this restriction to provisions drafted as confidentiality clauses that functionally operated as non-competes.
 The residuals clause concept originated partly from California's restrictions on post-employment knowledge restrictions.
+Trade secret protection available under the California Uniform Trade Secrets Act (Cal.
+Civ.
+Code § 3426).
+Rejects the inevitable disclosure doctrine.

 Texas

 Texas enforces confidentiality agreements broadly in commercial contexts under the Texas Uniform Trade Secrets Act (TUTSA, Tex.
 Civ.
 Prac. & Rem.
 Code § 134A).
-Courts regularly grant TROs in trade secret and confidentiality breach cases and enforce injunctive relief provisions.
+Courts regularly grant TROs in trade secret and confidentiality breach cases.
 Texas's Covenants Not to Compete Act (Tex.
 Bus. & Com.
-Code § 15.50) requires non-competes to be ancillary to an enforceable agreement and supported by consideration — overly broad confidentiality clauses that function as non-competes have been analyzed under this statute in some cases.
+Code § 15.50) requires non-competes to be ancillary to an enforceable agreement and supported by adequate consideration.
+Overly broad confidentiality clauses that function as non-competes have been analyzed under this statute in some cases.

 New York

 New York enforces confidentiality agreements in commercial settings and has a sophisticated body of trade secret law under common law (New York has not adopted UTSA).
 Courts construe ambiguous provisions against the drafter.
-New York's Freelance Isn't Free Act expansion (2024) strengthened payment protections for freelancers but did not directly regulate confidentiality clauses in freelance contracts.
+New York's Freelance Isn't Free Act expansion (2024) strengthened payment protections for freelancers but did not directly regulate confidentiality clauses.
 New York courts will grant preliminary injunctions in appropriate confidentiality breach cases with strong factual records.
+Applies the inevitable disclosure doctrine in limited circumstances.

 Illinois

-Illinois adopted the Illinois Trade Secrets Act (765 ILCS 1065), which preempts common law misappropriation claims but provides consistent protection for qualifying trade secrets.
+Illinois adopted the Illinois Trade Secrets Act (765 ILCS 1065), which preempts common law misappropriation claims but provides UTSA-consistent protection for qualifying trade secrets.
 Illinois courts have been skeptical of confidentiality clauses that operate as de facto non-competes.
-The Illinois Freedom to Work Act (820 ILCS 90) restricts non-competes for employees earning below specified thresholds and has been applied to broadly drafted confidentiality provisions in some employment contexts.
+The Illinois Freedom to Work Act (820 ILCS 90) restricts non-competes for employees earning below specified thresholds and has been applied to broadly drafted confidentiality provisions.
+Adopted the inevitable disclosure doctrine in PepsiCo v.
+Redmond (7th Cir., applying Illinois law).

 Florida